no-such-anthony/scrapligo-play/tester1/README.md

 Speaking of the functions that return the anonymous test functions, although it didn't need to, I've named them like you would in a proper test function, but with a lower case 't' so that it can never be automatically run by 'go test'.

 This uses sub-tests so I think you need at least Go1.17.
-The first level is a loop through the hosts, the second level is a loop through the each task, and you can have further levels within the task, like in testBgp.
+The first level is the test function itself, the second is a loop through the hosts, the third is a loop through the each task, and you can have further levels within loops of the task, like in testBgp.

 It needs a better way of packaging, but this is primarily a proof of concept only.